-In the event an accident occurs within the school, or a student or other individual becomes suddenly ill, the responsibility of the school personnel is to provide emergency care, notify parent or guardian and, in serious instances, summon necessary medical care.
-The Superintendent will develop uniform procedures for giving first aid, arranging for necessary medical care, notifying parents, and officially reporting accidents.
+In the event an accident occurs within the school, or a student or other individual becomes suddenly ill, the responsibility of the school personnel is to provide emergency care, notify parent(s) or guardians and, in serious instances, summon necessary medical care.
+The Superintendent will develop uniform procedures for giving first aid, arranging for necessary medical care, notifying parent(s) or guardians, and officially reporting accidents.